AhmedDAH1/log_threat_detector/README.md

 # Run all detections on all default log files
 python3 main.py --all

-# Show only HIGH and above
+# Show only HIGH and CRITICAL alerts
 python3 main.py --all --severity HIGH

 # Run only brute force detection on a specific SSH log